OkataMiracleDev/techqueen-portfolio/README.md

    ```

 3. **Open `index.html`:**
-   You can use Live Server or simply open the file in your browser.
+   Use Live Server or simply open it in your browser.

 ---